weegreenblobbie/pycontrol/ROADMAP.md

 Past Items Completed
 ====================

+* Run Sim button should work multiple times when Event Id is an empty string ** Also fix the integer intput widgest, no silly up/down buttons, allow one to type in and fix the issue if the mouse up event happens outside the diaglog, don't close it.

 * Cache read_property widgets.

+* See if I can speed up scan_cameras() & gphoto2cpp.h.
+** remove as many memory allocations as possible.
+** cache choices for setting widget values using a hash map in write_property() to change it from a O(N) operation to O(1)

-* Try reusing the widget cache when reconnecting a camera, are widgets tied to the camera pointer or do they work with any camera pointer?
+X Try reusing the widget cache when reconnecting a camera, are widgets tied to the camera pointer or do they work with any camera pointer?
   If it can't be reused, need to add a update_cache(old_ptr, new_ptr);